Murtaza-Shallwani/Predicting_Heart_Failure_Using_Scikitlearn/README.md

-## This project aims to predict heart failure based on the patient data "heart_failure_clinical_records_dataset".
+## This project aims to predict heart failure based on the dataset "heart_failure_clinical_records_dataset.csv".
 I display data relationships and trained a machine learning model using the following:

 #### Independent variables
 Anaemia, Sex, Diabetes, Smoking Status, High Blood Pressure